AkshitSahani/cbc-video-player/README.md

 To run the projects locally:

 - clone this repository locally (by running "git clone https://github.com/AkshitSahani/cbc-video-player.git" on your local machine).
-   ** This presumes you have git on your local machine.
+   ** This presumes that you already have git on your local machine.
 If you don't, instructions are available at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

 - cd into the cloned folder.